 The Hand surgery rotation is led by Brett Lewellyn, MD.
 During this time residents have an opportunity to practice their microsurgical skills in an in vitro model usually done in our laboratory on Friday afternoons.

-Diagnosis and management of metastatic disease is included in the general orthopaedic service rotation and during a musculoskeletal tumor rotation at the Moffitt Cancer Center in Tampa.
-While there they work with Doug Letson, M.D., and Odion Binitie, M.D., both fellowship trained in this specialty.
-Lectures in musculoskeletal pathology and treatment are given throughout the year by these individuals and in addition the residents attend a musculoskeletal conference off campus yearly directed by Dr. Letson.
+Diagnosis and management of metastatic disease is included in the general orthopaedic service rotation and during a musculoskeletal tumor rotation at UF Health in Gainesville.
+While in Gainesville the residents work with Mark Scarborough, M.D., and Parker Gibbs, M.D., and Andre Spiguel, M.D. all fellowship trained in this specialty.
+Lectures in musculoskeletal pathology and treatment are given throughout the year by these individuals and in addition the residents in the PGY4 year attend a musculoskeletal conference off campus yearly directed by Dr. Scarborough.
 At ORMC the general orthopaedic service will attend with these individuals as well as Craig Jones, M.D. who is a community faculty member fellowship trained in this discipline.

 The exposure to surgery of the spine, including disk surgery, spinal trauma and deformities is obtained both during the pediatric rotation where a great deal of scoliosis and congenital spine problems are managed and also during the dedicated rotation with Drs.
 Flynn, Stewart and Broom, the adult orthopaedic spine surgeons.
 The resident experience includes clinic time in the spine surgeons’ offices where the assessment and management are defined by the resident and attending.
 The resident experience in adult spine trauma is included in the spine rotation.
 Well trained spine trauma surgeons have joined our clinical faculty to teach this aspect.
 They are Nizam Razack, MD neurosurgeon and the University of Florida Neurological Surgery at OH group consisting of 5 fellowship trained neurosurgeons.